rupysdxe/springboot-jwt-authentication/README.md

 6. There are two ways you can implement token-based (JWT) authentication: by using either i. spring-boot-starter-security or ii. spring-boot-starter-oauth2-resource-server.

-I will be learning and exploring for the later one.
+I will be learning and exploring the later one.

 7. It contains following Libraries :
   a. spring-security-core